Ottermandias/RezPls/README.md

-# RezzPls
+# RezPls
-Signify players currently being rezzed or already rezzed in group/alliance interface and on the ground.
+Signify players currently being resurrected or already resurrected in group/alliance interface and on the ground.